 These requirements must be completed in a specific order and based on certain time periods.
 The steps are outlined below:

 The first step towards a provisional licence is to get supervised driving experience.
-Before you can sit your Practical Driving Assessment, you must complete at least 25 hours with a supervisor.
-There is no maximum limit to the experience you can get before taking your driving test, so you should continue to gain experience beyond the 25-hour requirement until you feel comfortable and are confident you will pass.
+Before you can sit your Practical Driving Assessment, you must complete at least 50 hours with a supervisor (including a minimum of 5 hours at night).
+There is no maximum limit to the experience you can get before taking your driving test, so you should continue to gain experience beyond the 50-hour requirement until you feel comfortable.

 Practical Driving Assessment (PDA)

-You must be at least 16 years and 6 months old to attempt the Practical Driving Assessment.
-You are not required to have held your learner permit for a minimum period.
-You can book and sit the PDA when you have the required 25 hours and feel ready.
+You must be at least 17 years old to attempt the Practical Driving Assessment.
+You are not required to have held your learner permit for a minimum period (although you are required to have passed the HPT which has a 6-month minimum holding period).
+You can book and sit the PDA when you have passed the HPT, have the required 50 hours and feel ready.

-You should sit the HPT only when you are a confident driver and believe you will be able to drive safely without supervision.
+You should sit the PDA only when you are a confident you will be able to drive safely without supervision.

 Check out the other resources available to help you pass the Learner's Test WA and get your learner permit (L plates):